American Toilets

 New York City is notorious for a lack of public toilets, at least in some areas like Midtown Manhattan.

-However, if you are walking along Delancey Street on the Lower East Side, this sturdy brick public lavatory awaits you.
+If you are walking along Delancey Street on the Lower East Side, this sturdy brick public lavatory awaits you.
 It's in the grassy median of Allen Street.

 The U.S. Department of the Interior headquarters in Washington, D.C., seems like a time capsule from around 1945.